Small-world network: Properties of small-world networks

 Both ω′ and SWI range between 0 and 1, and have been shown to capture aspects of small-worldness.
 However, they adopt slightly different conceptions of ideal small-worldness.
 For a given set of constraints (e.g. size, density, degree distribution), there exists a network for which ω′ = 1, and thus ω aims to capture the extent to which a network with given constraints as small worldly as possible.
-In contrast, there may not exist a network for which SWI = 1, the thus SWI aims to capture the extent to which a network with given constraints approaches the theoretical small world ideal of a network where C ≈ Cℓ and L ≈ Lr.
+In contrast, there may not exist a network for which SWI = 1, thus SWI aims to capture the extent to which a network with given constraints approaches the theoretical small world ideal of a network where C ≈ Cℓ and L ≈ Lr.